stefpetrov/stefpetrov/README.md

-## Hello 👋, My name is Stefan and I am learning Web Development.
+## Hello 👋, My name is Stefan and I am Front-End Developer.

 - 🌱 I have more than 2 year experience with JavaScript, HTML & CSS
 - 🔭I have 1 year experience with React JS and TypeScript
-- 🌱 I’m currently learning React Native
+- 🌱 I’m currently learning React Native and Node JS
 - 📫 How to reach me: https://www.linkedin.com/in/stefpetrov